Element84/terraform-aws-stac-server/CONTRIBUTING.md

 1. Build stac-server and get its lambdas: `./utils/update-lambdas.bash v3.10.0`

-2. Follow the steps in the PR template to note and propagate the change to appropriate files
+2. *Important* -- follow the steps in the PR template to note and propagate the change to appropriate files